TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * Change getFileList to only return files, use the separate folder list for folders.
 No need to run it multiple times then.
   * Details index page
     * Make sure that the ExpressJS `views` folder is show.

+* package-mgt.js
+  * Rationalise the various functions - several of them have similar tasks.

 * Updates to Documentation
   * Tech Docs: Update glossary with ESM, ECMA, UMD, IIFE